oceanpowerrr/seasoul-chatbot/README.md

-# seasoul-chatbot
+# SEASOUL Chatbot

-SEASOUL 對話空間 - 靈魂修行陪伴
+This is a simple starter template.